(If you want to see everything back to 2013, check out this archive).

 - Lost and FoundWe have our own lost and found box at the LBT, and during the Raid Deb van Velsen has kept a track of all those odd socks and wayward charging cables for us.
 We can’t beat this story from Huon Yacht Club tho’ (thanks Gary McDonald).
 ‘If you had wandered around the HYC clubhouse in… Read more: Lost and Found

-- John Welsford: The Modern Cruising DingyWe were privileged to have the boat designer John Welsford along for the Raid.
+- John Welsford: The Modern Cruising DinghyWe were privileged to have the boat designer John Welsford along for the Raid.
 There were about half a dozen boats of his design which participated giving an indication of his popularity and importance in the small boat cruising community.
-The talk he gave at the Wooden Boat Show has been recorded and you can… Read more: John Welsford: The Modern Cruising Dingy
+The talk he gave at the Wooden Boat Show has been recorded and you can… Read more: John Welsford: The Modern Cruising Dinghy

 - Tawe Nunnugah Land crewThere were about 9 support vehicles for TN25, which needed nine drivers and lots of packing and unpacking.
 Emma was part of the land crew who did a terrific job managing all this, and she was featured in the Huon News.